Noémi Byrd

 Noémi Byrd has a broad practice spanning the law relating to the built and natural environment.

 Noémi has a longstanding specialism in public rights of way, advising in cases where rights of way and development proposals overlap, and acting for highway authorities and landowners in Definitive Map Modification Order inquiries.
+She is also experienced in Commons Registration and Village Green matters.

 Having started her tenancy at Six Pump Court in 2005, between 2012 and 2020 Noémi was an Associate Member of Chambers, employed as a lecturer in law and not regularly practising as an advocate.
 Before returning to full time practice she worked on public interest cases, advising prospective judicial review claimants on climate change issues.
 She is a case reviewer for Advocate on public law matters.